veekaybee/veekaybee.github.io/_posts/2018-09-24-the-case-of-the-broken-lambda.md

 It turned out that this was seemingly [commonly-known issue.](https://github.com/andrix/python-snappy/issues/52), and that I should have been looking really at the [dependency on cffi.](https://issues.apache.org/jira/browse/ARROW-1293).
 What this means is that, in theory, every Python package that has C dependencies [needs to put everything in a Docker container](https://markn.ca/2018/02/python-extension-modules-in-aws-lambda/) to build the binary, put the Docker image on a build server, and have the build server send the compiled package to AWS.

-The [Linux AMI docker image](https://hub.docker.com/_/amazonlinux/) is available on Docker, but what it contains in AWS operating system nuances, it lacks in Python packages.
-There is, as of this post, no Amazon Linux image that I'm aware of that has Python pre-built, so people have had to resort to Dockerfiles liek [this one.](https://github.com/yunojuno/amazonlinux-lambda-python3/blob/fbc1fbeb7327fe6647b51c615a295ff07be48be8/Dockerfile), where Python is installed through wget or curl becuase yum doesn't allow specific installs of Python.
+The [Linux AMI docker image](https://hub.docker.com/_/amazonlinux/) is available on Docker, but [Amazon Linux Extras](https://aws.amazon.com/amazon-linux-2/faqs/#Amazon_Linux_Extras), which makes Python available is still relatively new, so people have had to resort to Dockerfiles lile [this one.](https://github.com/yunojuno/amazonlinux-lambda-python3/blob/fbc1fbeb7327fe6647b51c615a295ff07be48be8/Dockerfile), where Python is installed through wget or curl.

-With Python, having to build C dependencies, and AWS Linux's lack of Python availability,there are too many layers where something goes wrong.
+With Python, having to build C dependencies, and AWS Linux's lack of Python availability (up until recently),there are too many layers where something goes wrong.

 By the end of the project, this was where I was: with a broken Lambda that didn't compile, dozens of shell scripts, and a very long and ungly Dockerfile.